-Steve Wroe, our Himalaya Destination Manager, gives you a rundown on how and what to pack for your trek:
+Steve Wroe, our Himalaya Destination Manager and trekking aficionado, gives us a rundown on how and what to pack for your trek.

 When preparing to head off on a trek, packing is usually one of the last things we do.
 Despite having packed for trekking/outdoor trips countless times, I still rely on a packing method I learned from a world-renowned trekking guru.
 Of course lists are good, but what if you forget to put something on the list?

 What sort of trek are we packing for?

 Let’s assume we’re going on a high altitude trek in Nepal.
 Temperatures could range from 25°C during the day to -10°C at night.

 I always pack using the ‘invisible man (or woman)’ technique.
 OK, the name is a bit tongue-in-cheek but it does work.
 It’s all about putting layers of clothing and various gear on an imaginary figure.
 I’ll also talk about gear selection which may help if you’re not sure what to buy.

 Dressing for any outdoor activity in the cold is all about layering.
 So, start with your socks and jocks.
 Work out how many pairs of underpants you want to take (say five, depending on whether you have the chance to wash and dry clothes) and then socks.
 When trekking, it’s a good idea to wear TWO layers of socks – thin ‘inner’ and some thicker wool socks (it’s worth spending the money on good socks, believe me!).
 There are a number of reasons for the two-layer system:

 Thin socks move slightly inside the thicker socks, so there is much less chance of getting blisters on your feet as the friction between your feet and the boot is reduced

 Thin liners are easy to wash and your thicker socks stay clean and smell-free for longer